Volpestyle/spatial-ui-lab/docs/monorepo/monorepo.md

 - **control-core**: `ViewportCommand`s + camera controller; no React/gestures.
 - **gesture-core**: Hand landmarks to viewport commands; no TF.js or rendering.
 - **handtracking-tfjs**: Model + webcam plumbing only; no gesture semantics.
-- **graph-three**: R3F graph renderer that consumes a controller and optional gesture click NDC.
+- **graph-three**: R3F graph renderer that consumes a controller and optional normalized gesture clicks (converted to NDC internally).
 - **gesture-react**: React hook that ties DOM elements to gesture-core and handtracking-*.

 With this split you can swap models (e.g., Leap Motion), reuse gestures in other 3D apps, or run the graph viewer with mouse/touch-only input.